tudelft3d/geo2020/faq/index.md

 #### Can my thesis be written in Dutch?

-No. And your presentations must also be in English.
+No, it must be in English.
+And your presentations must also be made in English.

 <!-- ### how about the scope of related work? -->